africa-r/logo/README.md

 `logo_components` contains SVGs corresponding to the main components.
 These are mostly the same as `africaR_hex_rstudioconf2020.svg`, but with components other than the component of interest commented out.
-The exception is `africaR_hex_standard_rotation.svg`, which contains the background hex, rotated to be in standard rotation (as in https://github.com/terinjokes/StickersStandard).
+There are two exceptions.
+The first is `africaR_hex_standard_rotation.svg`, which contains the background hex, rotated to be in standard rotation (as in https://github.com/terinjokes/StickersStandard).
 The coordinates were computed in R using the script `transform_hex.R`.
+The second exception is `africaR_text.svg`, which replaces the PNG image of the R logo with the SVG version (thereby removing an artefact in the image).

 `logo_xcf` contains XCF files, which can be edited in GIMP.
 The `africaR_hex.xcf` file contains the current AfricaR hex.
 This was created from